Good nutrition crucial for healthy pets

 Similarly to humans, animals can also benefit from specialized diets.
-And also similarly to humans, these special requirements depend on what sort of ailments of issues an animal is dealing with.
+And also similar to humans, these special requirements depend on what sort of ailments of issues an animal is dealing with.

 “There have been studies done with specific foods for specific diseases, from heart disease to renal issues, to severe allergies,” explained Dr. Laura Slack, with Animal Care Associates in Charleston.
 “The studies, show a delay in the onset and lessen the clinical signs of those particular diseases.”